 If you didn't settle your debt by now, you may be sued.
 There are 2 ways a creditor can do this:

-The Clerks of the District Courts can provide you with a free brochure on Small Claims Court.
-It explains how Small Claims work and your appeal rights.
-Basically, this is a simplified court process.
+Basically, Small Claims is a simplified court process.
 Small Claims are limited to $6,000.00.
 Read the Court’s brochure to learn more about the Small Claims process.
 You can be summonsed to Small Claims Court by mail or by sheriff service.

-If you get a Small Claims summons, go to court on the day listed on the summons or the notice you receive from the court clerk.
-You will probably be required to go to a mediation session before any hearing before a judge.
-The mediation as an opportunity to reach an agreement if possible.
+If you get a Small Claims summons, go to court on the day listed on the summons or the notice you get from the court clerk.
+You may be required to go to a mediation session before any hearing with a judge.
+Mediation is a chance to reach an agreement if possible.
 But don't agree to payments that you can't make.
-If you are unable to reach an agreement during mediation, you will have a hearing before the judge.
+If you can't reach an agreement during mediation, you will have a hearing with the judge.
 The hearing may be that day or at a later date.
 When your case is called, tell the judge your side of the story.
-Bring all papers, photos or exhibits you may need to support your story.
+Bring all papers, photos or records you may need to support your story.
 You should also bring any important first-hand witnesses.

 If you go to court and lose, you have the right to appeal.
-The appeal process is explained in the brochure you got from the clerk.
-Most people find this hard to do without a lawyer.
+The appeal process is explained in the brochure available from the clerk.
+An appeal is hard to do without a lawyer.

 To learn more about possible legal defenses and filing written responses, read more below.
-In Small Claims Court, you are not required to file an answer (or a discovery request).
-However, you may want to do this to stress to the court the seriousness of your claims.
+In Small Claims Court, you don't have to file an answer (or a discovery request).
+But, you may want to do this to show the court how serious you are.
 You can file these papers up until the time of the court hearing date.

 The second way you can be sued on a debt is through a standard complaint and summons.
-This is a written statement by the creditor explaining why and how much you owe.
+The complaint is a written statement by the creditor explaining why and how much you owe.

-When you are sued by this method, you must file a written answer within 20 days of the day the Complaint and Summons are delivered to you (most often by deputy sheriff).
+When you are sued this way, you must file a written answer within 20 days of the day the Complaint and Summons are delivered to you (usually by deputy sheriff).
 If you do not file a written answer within 20 days, you will likely lose the case by default.

-If you dispute all or part of the debt, you must file a written answer with the Court and mail a copy to the Plaintiff or his lawyer within 20 days of the date you received the Complaint and Summons.
+If you don't believe you owe the debt, or think the amount is wrong, you must file a written answer with the Court and mail a copy to the creditor or their lawyer within 20 days of the date you received the Complaint and Summons.